 the Renaissance paintings and statues which embellished the churches of Rome were seen as proof of a proclivity towards a form of idolatry, especially

 because, unlike the medieval works of art, they were clearly inspired by pagan patterns of the ancient Greek and Roman world.

-In both cases the Roman Catholic Church eventually stood for continuing the use of sacred images as a tool of
+In both circumstances the Roman Catholic Church eventually stood for continuing the use of sacred images as a tool of communication and evangelization.